 The World Wide Web is a superb resource, but it doesn't contain all the information that you can find at a library or through library online resources.
 Don't expect to limit your search to what is on the Internet, and don't expect search engines to find everything that is on the Web.

-Not all of the information located on the Internet is able to be found via search engines.
-Researchers Chris Sherman and Gary Price call this information the "invisible web" (another name that is frequently used is the "deep web").
-Invisible web information includes certain file formats, information contained in databases, and other omitted pages from search engines.
+Not all of the information located on the Internet can be found via search engines.
+Researchers Chris Sherman and Gary Price call this information the "invisible Web" (another name that is frequently used is the "deep Web").
+Invisible Web information includes certain file formats, information contained in databases, and pages omitted from search engines.

-So, using search engines is not the only way to find material on the web, but they are one tool you can use.
-Knowing a few search strategies and hints, as you use these engines, can make the search more profitable.
-This guide provides information on the different ways of locating material on the web including using search engines, searching the invisible web, and using web directories.
+So, using search engines is not the only way to find material on the Web, but these search engines are one tool you can use.
+Knowing a few search strategies and hints can make the search more profitable.
+This guide provides information on the different ways of locating material on the Web including using search engines, searching the invisible Web, and using Web directories.

 How the Internet and Search Engines Work

-This is where search engines and web directories come in.
+This is where search engines and Web directories come in.
 Search engines, such as Google or Yahoo, are large databases of information that store and retrieve relevant website results based on keywords.
-Web directories, such as the Open Directory Project, are attempts to organize the best of the existing websites into categories and subcategories.
-No search engine or web directory will have the same sites listed in the same order, and none will have all of the possible sites on the Internet listed.
-Furthermore, the ranking of a website within a search engine (i.e. how high up on the results list it appears) has as much to do with politics as it does with quality information.
-The search engine rankings are determined by a number of factors including the amount of information on the site, the amount of other sites that link to it, the amount of people who select that link when searching, the length of time that the site has been listed in the search engine database, and the code of the site.
+Web directories, such as the Open Directory Project, are attempts to organize the best of the existing Web sites into categories and subcategories.
+No search engine or Web directory will have the same sites listed in the same order, and none will have all of the possible sites on the Internet listed.
+Furthermore, the ranking of a Web site within a search engine (i.e. how high up on the results list it appears) has as much to do with politics as it does with quality information.
+The search engine rankings are determined by a number of factors including the amount of information on the site, the amount of other sites that link to it, the number of people who select that link when searching, the length of time that the site has been listed in the search engine database, and the code of the site.

 What does this mean for a researcher?
-Understanding the nature of the Internet, how to navigate it, and how it is organized can help you filter out the quality information and websites from that which does not relate or is of questionable quality.
+Understanding the nature of the Internet, how to navigate it, and how it is organized can help you assess the quality of information and Web sites, filtering out that which does not relate or is of questionalbe quality.

 Kinds of Search Engines and Directories

-Web directories (also known as indexes, web indexes or catalogues) are broken down into categories and sub-categories and are good for broad searches of established sites.
-For example, if you are looking for information on the environment but not sure how to phrase a potential topic on holes in the ozone, you could try browsing through the Open Directory Project's categories.
-In the Open Directory Project's "Science" category, there is a subcategory of "Environment" that has over twenty subcategories listed.
-One of those subcategories is "Global Change" which includes the "Ozone Layer" category.
+Web directories (also known as indexes, Web indexes or catalogues) are broken down into categories and subcategories and are good for broad searches of established sites.
+For example, if you are looking for information on the environment but are not sure how to phrase a potential topic on holes in the ozone, you could try browsing through the Open Directory Project's categories.
+In its "Science" category, there is a subcategory of "Environment" that has over twenty subcategories listed.
+One of those subcategories is "Global Change" and this includes the "Ozone Layer" category.
 The "Ozone Layer" category has over twenty-five references, including a FAQ site.
 Those references can help you determine the key terms to use for a more focused search.

 Search engines ask for keywords or phrases and then search the Web for results.
 Some search engines look only through page titles and headers.
-Others look through documents, such as Google, which can search PDFs.
+Others look through documents, using Google, which can search PDFs.
 Many search engines now include some directory categories as well (such as Yahoo).

-These (such as Dogpile, Mamma, and Metacrawler) search other search engines and often search smaller, less well known search engines and specialized sites.
+These (e.g., Dogpile, Mamma, and Metacrawler) search other search engines and often search smaller, less well-known search engines and specialized sites.
 These search engines are good for doing large, sweeping searches of what information is out there.

 A few negatives are associated with metasearch engines.
-First, most metasearch engines will only let you search basic terms, so no Boolean operators or advanced search options.
-Second, many metasearch engines pull from pay-per-click advertisers, so the results you get may primary be paid advertising and not the most valid results on the web.
+First, most metasearch engines will only let you search basic terms, so there are no Boolean operators or advanced search options.
+Second, many metasearch engines pull from pay-per-click advertisers, so the results you get may primarily be paid advertising and not the most valid results on the Web.